Ex-ski coach Bertrand Charest gets 12-year prison sentence

 "They (the victims) were happy with the outcome, with the sentence, with having been heard and with the judge delivering the message that (such behaviour) is not to be tolerated," Tremblay told reporters.

-She said four of the victims listened via videoconference to the sentence being read, while four others were in the courtroom in Saint-Jerome, north of Montreal.
+She said four of the victims listened via videoconference to the sentence being read, while four others were in the courtroom.

 The accused, who didn't testify at his trial, was acquitted on 18 charges, while the court said it didn't have jurisdiction over two other counts related to incidents that occurred abroad.